LaunchCodeEducation/liftoff/src/modules/demo-projects/expense-tracker/index.rst

 week as the second sprint kicks off.

-During the retrospective portion of the discussion, they discussed how in some ways, it didn’t feel like much had gotten done since there wasn’t much, if any, code written.
+During the retrospective portion of the discussion, they discussed how in some ways, it didn't feel like much had gotten done since there wasn't much, if any, code written.
 Paul made the point that while little code was written, the planning that was done should help the initial coding phase of the project go more quickly than it otherwise would have.
 He noted